 Please review the eligibility, funding and application requirements by following the link to the Fellowship of your interest:

-- Andrew W. Mellon Fellowship for art historical research – Apply here
+- Andrew W. Mellon Fellowship for research in art and cultural history – Apply here

 - Johan Huizinga Fellowship for historical research – Apply here

-- Migelien Gerritzen Fellowship for conservation research – Apply here
+- Migelien Gerritzen Fellowship for conservation and scientific research – Apply here

 - Anton C.R.
-Dreesmann Fellowship for art historical research (only for PhD candidates from the University of Pennsylvania) – Apply here
+Dreesmann Fellowship for art historical research – Apply here

-For questions concerning the application procedure, contact Roos Staats, Coordinator of the Fellowship Program (email@example.com).
+For questions concerning the application procedure, contact the Coordinator of the Fellowship Programme (email@example.com).